loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 service network restart
 ```

-Let's also take this time to set the same DNS on the wired WAN called `wan`.
+Let's also take this time to set the same DNS on the existing wired WAN interface called `wan`.

 ```
 uci set network.wan.peerdns='0'